Category Blog

 Read More

 Doug DeAngelis is a producer, engineer, composer, and music supervisor who entered the music industry as a teenager.
-Today, he is recognized today as a global thought leader for the music industry.
+Today, he is recognized as a global thought leader for the music industry.
 His professional career began at 18, as a programmer and engineer on the groundbreaking Nine Inch Nails album, Pretty Hate Machine.
 Spawning thirty-one singles that reached #1 on the Billboard Dance Charts, his work with the trailblazers of dance music shaped the trajectory of EDM in America.
 He has also pioneered independent song production and placement in television and film; the industry practice now termed sync.
 In addition to writing over 3,000 pieces of music for television and film, Doug is the co-founder of leadership groups like A3E and BlackSleeve Media.
 His goal is to develop new technology capable of applying the monetization practices of the video game industry to the music industry.
-Doug was kind enough to sit down with Level 77 Music to discuss his vision for music, television, film, and business.
+Doug was kind enough to sit down with Level 77 Music to discuss his vision for music supervision, television, film, and business.

 How did you get your start in music and specifically music supervising?